0

 Samuel Johnson

-As a chess enthusiast, I want a platform where it's easy to find someone to play with, where the experience is engaging, and where there are opportunities to monetize my time and skills.
+As a chess enthusiast, I want a platform where it's easy to find an opponent, where the experience is engaging, and where there are opportunities to monetize my time and skills.

 Our next step was to create the information architecture and work on the user flows, taking into account our findings and conclusions made during the research phase.